This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 • Preheat your oven to 325ยฐF.
-Line an 8-inch square baking pan securely with parchment paper or line with aluminum foil that is nonstick or greased well.
-Set the pan aside.
+Line an 8-inch square light metal baking pan with nonstick foil, greased regular foil, or parchment.
+Set aside.

-• In a blender or food processor, place the drained and rinsed beans, eggs, oil, vanilla and coffee.
+• In a blender or food processor, combine the drained black beans, eggs, oil, vanilla, and coffee.
+Blend until completely smooth.

-• Scrape the mixture into the prepared baking pan and spread into an even layer with a spatula or by shaking the pan from side to side.
-Sprinkle the remaining (optional) chocolate chips even on top of the batter, and press down gently to help the chips adhere.
+• Scrape the batter into your prepared pan and smooth the top.
+Sprinkle the remaining chips on top and press down lightly to help them stick.

 • For cakier brownies, lower the oven temperature to 300ยฐF and continue to bake for another 3 to 5 minutes or until the center is really stable.